nextpyp/pyp/docs/install/attach-slurm.rst

      you'll need to consult your organization's IT staff for SSH key installation instructions.

  * Remote access enabled:
-    To attach a SLURM cluster, you will first need to enabled remote access for your web server using the :doc:`enable remote access <./enable-remote-access>` installation instructions.
+    To attach a SLURM cluster, you will first need to enable remote access for your web server using the :doc:`enable remote access <./enable-remote-access>` installation instructions.